crush-157/serverless-saga/README.md

 If you're interested you can try it out [here](https://github.com/fnproject/hotwrap) (but again, it is experimental).

+---

+## <a name="log"/> Logging and Troubleshooting

+When something goes wrong you want to know about it.

+To get more detail on what happens when you run an fn command, use the `--verbose` flag, e.g. `fn --verbose build`

+Once your function is deployed, if it throws an exception, this will be written to STDERR by the FDK and then to syslog by the Fn server.

+By the same token, if your function writes to STDERR this will be written to the log.

+To collect and view the logs you need to configure a syslog URL for your app.

+You can do this either
+- for a new app:

+  `fn create app kraftwerk --syslog-url tcp://logs7.papertrailapp.com:11125`

+- or an existing app:

+  `fn update app bauhaus --syslog-url tcp://logs7.papertrailapp.com:11125`

+See the [troubleshooting tutorial](http://fnproject.io/tutorials/Troubleshooting/) for a more detailed description of how to set up logging.

+---

 ## <a name="group"/> Group functions together in applications (apps)

 An Fn function is always deployed as part of an `application`.
 When you deploy even a single function you do this within an application.